naturalis/evobio2/README.md

 For some exercises you need to edit and save plain text-files.
 In contrast to, e.g., Word (which creates/edits rich text documents), a text editor reads and writes files that contain no hidden codes related to layout, formatting etc. For Windows-users we recommend [Notepad++.](https://notepad-plus-plus.org/) Download and install from notepad-plus-plus.org.
 For Mac: [Textmate](https://macromates.com/)

 ## File compression
-A specialized Zip/Unzip program may be easier to use than the standard Windows-functions for compressed folders.
-For Windows we recommend: [7Zip.](https://7-zip.org/) For Mac: no need to install compression software (zip is present by default).
+A dedicated archive utility may be better than default Windows-functionality for (de)compressing files/folders.
+For Windows we recommend: [7Zip.](https://7-zip.org/) For Mac: no need to install (de)compression software (zip is present by default).

 ## Homebrew - Mac only
 [Homebrew.](https://brew.sh/) is a package manager for mac.
 It will aid in installing (or removing) software in a structured way.
 To install Homebrew, open a terminal window and run: